Duality via convolution of W-algebras: Introduction

-This family contains the principal $\W$-algebras of type $A$, $B$, $C$, and $D$ and the principal $\W$-superalgebras of $\mathfrak{osp}_{1|2n}$, as well as other familiar examples including subregular and minimal $\W$-superalgebras.
-In order to present our results uniformly for all types, we introduce slightly different notation $\W^k_{X^\pm}(n,m)$ for the $\W$-superalgebras $\W^k(\g, f_\ag)$ from the notation in \cite{CL1,CL2}; see Table \ref{tab: hopok-type Walg-intro}.
-In all cases, they contain $V^{k_\bg}(\bg)$ as the maximal affine vertex subalgebra.
-Davide Gaiotto and Miroslav Rap\v{c}\'ak studied vertex algebras at two-dimensional corners in four dimensional quantum field theories \cite{GR}.
-The associated corner vertex algebras are cosets of hook-type $\W$-superalgebras and the $S_3$-symmetry of the gauge theory led them to conjecture a remarkable family of {\it trialities} among these vertex algebras, i.e., isomorphisms of three such algebras.
-These isomorphisms fall into two types; one type generalizes Feigin-Frenkel duality, and the other type generalizes the coset realization of certain principal $\W$-algebras obtained in \cite{ACL,CL2}, namely
+in this paper where $n\geq1,m\geq0$ for $X=A$ and $n\geq0,m\geq0$ for the other cases, see Table \ref{tab: hopok-type Walg-intro}.} (They appear as $\W^k(\g, f_\ag)$ in \cite{CL1,CL2}, but we use a different notation to present our result uniformly for all types.) {In type $A$, for example, they can be regarded as a family of $\W$-algebras interpolating the principal $\W$-algebras as $\W^k_{A^+}(n,0)$ and the affine vertex algebras as $\W^k_{A^+}(1,m)$.
+The name ``hook-type" comes from the shape of the Young diagrams associated with the partitions for the nilpotent elements (e.g.\ $[n,1^m]$ for $\W^k_{A^+}(n,m)$).} These $\W$-superalgebras are parameterized by embeddings $\ag\oplus\bg\subset \g$ with nilpotent element taken to be principal inside $\ag$ so that

-Here $\g$ is of type $A$ or $D$ and $L_1(\g)$ is the simple affine vertex algebra of $\g$ at level one.
-(In fact the first isomorphism was proven for all simply-laced types in \cite{ACL}, but the type $E$ case is not part of these trialities).
-Also, $F^{2n+1}$ is the vertex superalgebra of $2n+1$ free fermions.
-Note that for $\g = \g_2$ and $\mathfrak f_4$, no coset realization of $\W^k(\g)$ is known at present.
+holds where $\rho_\ag$ and $\rho^\dagger_\ag$ (resp.\ $\rho_\bg$ and $\rho^\dagger_\bg$) are the natural representation of $\ag$ (resp.\ $\bg$) and its dual.
+Note that $\bg$ is the centralizer of $\ag\subset \g$ in all cases, and $\bg$ is of type $A, B, C, D, O$ with $m$ representing the rank in our notation.
+It generates a (usually maximal) affine vertex subalgebra $V^{k_\bg}(\bg)$ at a certain level $k_\bg$ in the $\W$-superalgebra.
+Davide Gaiotto and Miroslav Rap\v{c}\'ak studied vertex algebras at the two-dimensional corners in four-dimensional quantum field theories \cite{GR}.
+The vertex algebras appearing in their work are called vertex algebras at the corner. {They are the subalgebras of $\W^k_{X^\pm}(n,m)$ consisting of elements commuting with $V^{k_\bg}(\bg)$:

-The triality conjectures were recently proven by the first two authors in \cite{CL1, CL2}.
-The four-dimensional quantum field theories allow for dualities, called $S$-duality, and these are the physics perspective on (quantum) geometric Langlands duality \cite{KaW}.
-Vertex algebras play an important role \cite{CG, FG} and in particular it is conjectured that a certain convolution operation against quantum geometric Langlands kernel VOAs realizes the $S$-duality operations on the level of associated vertex algebras \cite[Section 7.3]{CG}.
-The kernel VOAs bear similarity to Gaitsgory's master chiral algebras \cite{Ga}; they are parametrized by an associated Lie algebra $\g$ and an integer $n$.
-For $n=0$, the kernel VOA is the algebra of chiral differential operators of the Lie group whose Lie algebra is $\g$ \cite{MSV} and the convolution operation has been used by Arakawa in his proof of the Moore-Tachikawa conjecture \cite{Ara}.
+The $S_3$-symmetry of the theories led them to conjecture a remarkable family of {\it trialities} among these vertex algebras, i.e., isomorphisms of three such algebras.
+These isomorphisms fall into two types.
+One type generalizes Feigin-Frenkel duality, namely